BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-I read it in around 1998, when I was around 8 years old.
-A literary masterpiece.
+I read it when I was about 8 years old, in around 1998.
+It's a literary masterpiece.
 </p>

 <hr/>

 <p>
-I once read a post online in which the poster said something like "cozy is the best human feeling".
+I once read a post online that said something like "cozy is the best feeling a person can have".
 My Side of The Mountain is like coziness in book form.
 It's coziness is the coziness of watching a rainstorm through a half-closed window, curled up in a blanket on a window seat.
 It's that coziness which happens at the junction between wild nature and one's own comforting space away from the elements.